Chottanikkara Road railway station

-Chottanikkara Road railway station (code: KFE) is a railway station in Ernakulam District, Kerala, and falls under the Thiruvananthapuram railway division of the Southern Railway zone, Indian Railways.
-It is located in the town of Kureekkad.
+Chottanikkara Road railway station (code: KFE) is a railway station in the Southern Railway zone, Ernakulam District, Kerala.
+Thripunithura is the closest station at 4 km.

+It falls under the Thiruvananthapuram railway division of the Southern Railway zone, Indian Railways.
+It is located in the town of Kureekkad, where a rail overbridge project is delayed due to land acquisition in 2025.